| |

 Casserole dish – Choose at least one big casserole dish to do your casseroles and lasagnas in.
 Baking in the oven is one of the easiest ways to cook in the kitchen.
 Just let the oven do the work.

-Cake tin and loaf pan – When you start cooking and baking a bit more you will find cake tins as a must.
+Cake tin and loaf pan – When you start cooking and baking a bit more, you will find cake tins a must.
 Choose one that you can clip open and detach the edges from the bottom to get the best results in cake making.
-If you do love bread baking too you can also invest in a loaf pan and do loaf-formed cakes like pound cakes.
+If you do love bread baking too, like the sweet rye bread loaf, which is our wintertime staple, you can also invest in a loaf pan and do loaf-shaped cakes like pound cakes.
 And who said that a birthday cake needs to be a round one?

 Whisk – Whenever cooking and baking a whisk is very useful.
 I prefer a ball whisk, I have two a big one and one tiny one for a smaller batch.
 The tiny whisk, that you see me using in the dark hot chocolate recipe, is actually a repurposed champagne whisk that I thrifted years ago.
 Choose a stainless steel one and it will last forever in your kitchen.
 These are also good ones to find used.
 You can use a fork to whisk nicely something small like an egg, but for example for a pancake batch, a real whisk is quite essential.